 What causes pemphigoid gestationis?

-Pemphigoid gestationis is an auto-immune blistering disease that affects pregnant women.
+Pemphigoid gestationis is an auto-immune blistering disease.
 This means that the mother’s immune system starts reacting against her own skin causing the skin to split and form blisters.
-Current knowledge suggests that some of the placenta tissue enters the mother’s blood stream and causes her immune system to activate and attacks the skin causing blisters.
+Current knowledge suggests that some very small parts of the placenta tissue enters the mother’s blood stream and causes her immune system to activate producing antibodies which attack the skin.

 Female hormones (particularly oestrogen) are thought to aggravate the condition and this may be why the condition presents during pregnancy when oestrogen levels rise and recurs when oral contraceptives containing oestrogen are taken.

 No but there is a link with other auto-immune diseases (which may run in families) such as thyroid disease and pernicious anaemia.